svuksanova/PomodoroApp/README.md

 ## ✨ Features

-- 🕒 Pomodoro timer with start, pause, and reset functionality
+🕒 Pomodoro timer with start, pause, and reset functionality
-- ✅ Integrated to-do list for managing tasks
+✅ Integrated to-do list for managing tasks
-- 🔔 Notifications for session changes
+🔔 Notifications (sound + pop-up) when sessions finish
+📜 Session history log that records each completed Pomodoro during the visit
-- 🎯 Clean and minimal user interface
+🎯 Clean and minimal user interface

 ## 🚀 How to Run